eead-csic-compbio/scripting_linux_shell/session5.md

 ## Writing your own script

 The last task of this course is meant to be a way of demonstrating how to put the things you have learned to action.
-The idea is that you should write your own script, and it should perform the following tasks, seen in the sessions in parentheses:
+The idea is that you should write a script to perform a series of tasks introduced in the sessions in **(parentheses)**:

-* Create a text file named 'myscript.sh' with a BASH shebang (1,2,5). **Tip**: use editor *nano*
+* Create a text file named 'myscript.sh' with a BASH shebang (1,2,5). **Tip**: use editor *nano*. **Tip 2**: to handle script arguments see [sample_script.sh](./files/sample_script.sh)

-* To handle arguments of the script see how that is done at [sample_script.sh](./files/sample_script.sh)
+These are the tasks that should be carried out by the script.
+Please add them as comments (lines starting with '#') to the script, as well as some messages to *stderr* so that the progress of the script can be tracked e.g. "Running step 1", "Running step 2", ..., "Finished."
+(2.1).

-These are the tasks that should be carried out by the script, one by one.
-Please add the task names as comments (lines starting with '#') to the script.
 You can test them first in the terminal before actually writting them in the script:

 1. Create a directory called 'test_script' or the name passed as argument (1,2)